AlgoMaster Logo

 Signs You Should Pivot

-• You discover a fundamental flaw in your approach (wrong algorithm, not just a bug).
+• A fundamental flaw in the approach surfaces (wrong algorithm, not just a bug).

 • The interviewer explicitly suggests considering a different approach.

-In these cases, stepping back early can actually save time.
+In any of these cases, stepping back early tends to save time rather than cost it.

 Signs You Should Push Through

 • The issue is a bug, not a wrong approach.
-Bugs are fixable.
-Wrong algorithms are not (in the remaining time).
+Bugs are fixable in the remaining time; rewriting the whole algorithm usually is not.

-• You are past the 30-minute mark.
+• The interview is past the 30-minute mark.
 A partial working solution beats an incomplete pivot.

 Time Management by Problem Difficulty